jsthomas/mgptree/README.md

     (venv) $ pip install requirements.txt
     (venv) $ python mgptree.py -h

-should show you the command line syntax for the tool.
+This should show you the command line syntax for the tool.

 ## Usage